my5t3ry/google-search-cli/README.md

 inspired by https://github.com/jarun/googler

-query google from terminal. add search hits to a basket. surf your querys: [ctrl+r, arrow-up, arrow-down] consume the basket.
+query google from terminal. add search hits to a basket. surf your querys: [ctrl+r, arrow-up, arrow-down]. consume the basket.

 a local configuration file can be placed at $HOME/.google-search-cli/config.properties